How to Write a Retirement Letter of Resignation (Examples)

 Retirement can be an excellent time for you.
 Finally, you have a chance to stop working and do some of the hobbies and other activities you have always wanted.
 Before you are done working, though, you should consider writing a retirement letter of resignation.

-Retirement is often something the individual thinks out well ahead of time.
+Retirement is often something the individual thinks about well ahead of time.
 Many people know they would like to stop working by a certain age or at the end of a specific year.
-This is why it is common to write a retirement letter of resignation somewhere between six to twelve months ahead of time.
+This is why it is common to write a letter of resignation somewhere between six and twelve months ahead of time.
 This practice gives the company time to find a replacement, train them, and prepare when you resign professionally from the position.

 Pre-Considerations